hwong5208/InsightUBC/devplan1.md

   * By Sep 24

  -Do some search on EBNF

   * By Sep 24

  -Implement the GET, PUT methods

-  *By Sep 26
+  * By Sep 26

  -Implement the DELETE, POST methods

-  *BY Sep 28
+  * BY Sep 28

  -Test the above methods and fix the bugs

-  -By Sep 30
+  * By Sep 30